enriquedlh97/keyword_category_prediction_api/README.md

 ```

 To set the PYTHONPATH temporarily for the current terminal session, navigate to the directory containing the repository
 in your local computer.
-Once you are in the folder run the following.
+Once you are in the folder, run the following.
 ```bash
 $ export PYTHONPATH="$PWD"
 ```